 Motivated by the similarities between September 2014 and June 2021 that we pointed out, we consider two projections for the unemployment and labor force participation rates and their cyclical contributions to the EPOP ratio.
-These projections use the state of the labor market as of June 2021 as the starting point and trace how the participation cycle would evolve as the unemployment rate reaches to 3.5%, albeit at different paces. estimate that the natural rate of unemployment is 4.2% in 2021; the CBO's Noncyclical Rate of Unemployment (NROU) is 4.5% for 2021:Q1 and the SEP estimates for longer-run unemployment rate ranged between 3.5% to 4.5% in June 2021.
-They use the joint dynamics of flows we observed in the 2014-19 period as a benchmark.
+These projections use the state of the labor market as of June 2021 as the starting point and trace how the participation cycle would evolve as the unemployment rate reaches to 3.5 percent, albeit at different paces.
+43 They use the joint dynamics of flows we observed in the 2014-19 period as a benchmark.
 We do not consider these projections as forecasts since there are still many reasons to believe that the dynamics will evolve differently.
-These projections are shown in Chart 17.
+These projections are shown in Figure 18.

-The first projection, labeled "Post-2014 recovery" is constructed under the assumption that from June 2021 onward the flow rates follow the same path as they did from September 2014 through February 2020.44 The black line in panel A of Chart 17 shows that, for this path of the flow rates, the unemployment rate declines from 5.9% in June 2021 to 3.5% at the end of 2026.
-The solid lines in panel B of Chart 17 show the unemployment and participation cycles implied by this path.
-The starting points of the lines are determined by our estimate that, currently (in June 2021) the unemployment and the participation cycles each put downward pressure of 1.5 percentage point on the EPOP ratio compared with February 2020.
-Thus, the current total cyclical shortfall in employment is 3% of the civilian noninstitutionalized population.
+The first projection, labeled "Post-2014 recovery" is constructed under the assumption that from June 2021 onwards the flow rates follow the same path as they did from September 2014 through February 2020.44 The blue line in panel (a) of Figure 18 shows that, for this path of the flow rates, the unemployment rate declines from 5.9 percent in June 2021 to 3.5 percent at the end of 2026.
+The solid lines in panel (b) of Figure 18 show the unemployment and participation cycles implied by this path.
+The starting points of the lines are determined by our estimate that, currently (in June 2021) the unemployment and the participation cycles each put downward pressure of 1.5 percentage points on the EPOP ratio compared with February 2020.
+Thus, the current total cyclical shortfall in employment is 3 percent of the civilian noninstitutionalized population.
 That is, about 7.8 million persons are not employed in June 2021 who would be employed if the cyclical pressures on employment were the same as right before the pandemic.
 This amounts to about 7.25 million nonfarm payroll jobs.
-In
+In this scenario, the downward cyclical pressures on the EPOP dissipate more slowly than after 2014.
+This is because the participation cycle lags the unemployment cycle more in this scenario than it did in the wake of the Great Recession.
+In fact, our projections suggest that the participation cycle does not reach the same level in this scenario as it did in the strong labor market of 2018 and 2019.
+Consistent with the Perry-Okun rule, improvements in both cycles, as reflected in the slope of their lines, are of the same order of magnitude starting in 2024.